esthersweon/ros2_documentation/source/Tutorials/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 Building a Visual Robot Model with URDF from Scratch
 ====================================================

-**Goal:** Learn how to build a visual model of a robot that you can view in RViz
+**Goal:** Learn how to build a visual model of a robot that you can view in Rviz

 **Tutorial level:** Beginner